Why working for ICHEC could be the right decision for you

 - Explore Ireland - for foreign staff, our dual office location in the capital city of Dublin and the historic and cultural city of Galway offers the best environment whatever your personal circumstances.

 - Experience multi-culturalism - ICHEC prides itself in offering a welcoming environment for all, irrespective of their culture.
-Thus we have welcomed staff from Brazil, Canada, Chile, China, Egypt, India, Ireland, Italy, France, Pakistan, Romania, Russia, Spain, Syria, Turkey, the UK and the USA.
+Thus we have welcomed staff from countries including Brazil, Canada, Chile, China, Egypt, India, Ireland, Italy, France, Pakistan, Romania, Russia, Spain, Syria, Turkey, the UK and the USA.

 What we expect